interactiveimmersivehq/ofxAwesomiumToTD/README.md

 - ofxSpout2 - https://github.com/Kj1/ofxSpout2
 - ofxAwesomium - https://github.com/mpcdigital/ofxAwesomium

+If you use this in a TouchDesigner project, feel free to give us (nVoid) a shout out or show us what you're working on!

 ##Future
 - Clean up project
 - Add a way to change resolution.
 Could do it via XML or similar, but something dynamic might be nice